getstrm/cli/.github/ISSUE/TEMPLATE/bug/report.md

 - OS: [e.g. MacOS 11.2.3]
 - Terminal type [i.e. Bash, or Zsh]
-- Pace CLI version [e.g. 1.0.0]
+- PACE CLI version [e.g. 1.0.0]
-- Pace flags (either from the config file, or environment variables).
+- PACE flags (either from the config file, or environment variables).

 **Additional context**
 Add any other context about the problem here.